Aristides de Sousa Mendes: Early life

-In 1938, he was assigned to the post of Consul-General of Bordeaux, France, with jurisdiction over the whole of the Southwest of France.
+In 1938, he was assigned to the post of Consul-General of Bordeaux, France, with jurisdiction over the whole of southwestern France.

 World War II and Circular 14

-In 1932, the Portuguese dictatorship of António de Oliveira Salazar began, and by 1933, the secret police, the Surveillance and State Defense Police, PVDE, had been created.
+In 1932, the Portuguese dictatorship of António de Oliveira Salazar began, and by 1933, the secret police, known as Surveillance and State Defense Police, or PIDE, had been created.
 According to historian Avraham Milgram, by 1938, Salazar "knew the Nazis' approach to the 'Jewish question'.
 From fears that aliens might undermine the regime, entry to Portugal was severely limited.
-Toward this end, the apparatus of the PVDE was extended with its International Department given greater control over border patrol and the entry of aliens.
+Toward this end, the apparatus of the PIDE was extended with its International Department given greater control over border patrol and the entry of aliens.
 Presumably, most aliens wishing to enter Portugal at that time were Jews."
 Portugal during World War II, like its European counterparts, adopted tighter immigration policies, preventing refugees from settling in the country.
 Circular 10, of 28 October 1938, addressed to consular representatives, deemed that settling was forbidden to Jews, allowing entrance only on a tourist visa for thirty days.

-On 9 November 1938, the Nazi government of Germany began open war against its Jewish citizens with the pogrom known as Kristallnacht, with over a thousand synagogues damaged or destroyed, thousands of Jewish businesses damaged, 30,000 Jews arrested and at least 91 Jews murdered.
-On 1 September 1939, Nazi Germany invaded Poland, home at that time to the largest Jewish community in the world, precipitating the start of World War II.
-Salazar reacted by sending a telegram to the Portuguese Embassy in Berlin ordering that it should be made clear to the German Reich that Portuguese law did not allow any distinction based on race, and therefore Portuguese Jewish citizens could not be discriminated against.
+On 1 September 1939, Nazi Germany invaded Poland, leading France and the United Kingdom to declare war on Germany, precipitating the start of World War II.

-The German invasion of Poland led France and the United Kingdom to declare war on Germany.
 The number of refugees trying to make use of Portugal's neutrality as an escape route increased, and between the months of September and December approximately 9,000 refugees entered Portugal.
-Passport forgery and false statements were common.
-The regime felt the need for tighter control.
-By 1939, the police had already dismantled several criminal networks responsible for passport forgery and several consuls had been expelled from service for falsifying passports.